Updated: 8/31/20 | August 31st, 2020

 Be sure to visit our robust destination guide on Madagascar for even more planning tips!

 Note: I went to Madagascar with Intrepid Travel as part of our ongoing partnership.
 They paid for the tour and my expenses during the trip.
 I paid for my flights to and from Madagascar.
-For exclusive discounts on their tours, visit their website.
+For discounts on their tours, visit their website.